IainMcManus/ReportHarvester/README.md

 Final Remarks
 ===============

 Report Harvester has been tested on OS X 10.9 using Python 2.7.6.
 The only email provider it has been used with has been Gmail.
+It has been tested using a Gmail account with two-factor authentication enabled and using application specific passwords.

+I have Report Harvester setup to run periodically on a Mac Mini Server with it configured to email me the reports.